myHuTao-qwq/HutaoFisher/README.md

 Run HutaoFisher.exe before launch the game.

-You can set whether to use the GPU inference, whether to record all images (image will always be logged when error occurs, but other image record can be turned off), whether to save casting rod data to help optimize rod decision (if this is true, for cast rod failure press Alt + Tab to switch away from the Genshin game and input error reason)
+You can set in config.json whether to useGPU inference (useGPU), whether to log all images (logAllImgs) (images on error will always be output, but other image logging can be turned off), whether to log casting data to help optimize casting decisions (logData) (if this is yes, Alt+Tab will be required to cut out after a failed cast) If yes, you need to Alt+Tab to enter the reason for the error after a failed cast), and whether to catch a certain type of fish (typeToFish).
+See help.txt for the meaning of the specific config.json.

 Run the game in full screen mode with a 16:9 aspect ratio (important!).